From Daft Punk to ballet: Thomas Bangalter makes full swing to classical

 Not Daft Punk anymore

-While a definite break from the dynamic, thumping sheen of the electronic duo, it is still dance music, with its own idiosyncrasies.
+While the music makes a definite break from the dynamic, thumping sheen of the electronic duo, it is still dance music, with its own idiosyncrasies.
 And there are subtle echoes of a now bygone era in the way Bangalter uses the orchestra.

 These vignettes of sorts also match the broad narrative arc of the project, featuring fragments of various foundational myths.
 There are references to the Gemini (Castor and Pollux), Zeus, Danae, the Minotaur, the naiads, Aphrodite and Icarus.
 "It allowed a certain freedom and creativity that would take away the fear of the process maybe for me," Bangalter explained.